Dpdl-io/DpdlEngine/Dpdl_Examples.md

 &copy; 2003

+## How to run the examples

-The Ddpdl example scripts are located in the './DpdlLibs/' folder.
+The Dpdl example scripts are located in the './DpdlLibs/' folder and can be executed via:

-To execute the Dpdl scripts enter the **`DpdlClient`** console application and use the '-load' command as follows:
+1) with the **`DpdlClient`** console application
+2) or directly via the '-load' parameter at startup
+3) or using the API function call DPDLAPI_execCode(..).

+The script path per default configuration need to be relative to the './DpdlLibs/' folder

+### 1) **`DpdlClient`** console application

 ```
 -load